 Daenerys Targaryen as well.

 Ned Stark is a bit of an idealist, but still believes the world sucks and most people don't care for anything—but HE keeps trying and does not compromise.
+He's right on both counts and it gets him killed.

 Adding the Hound to this page would involve calling him a knight.
 However, his armour is made of the purest citric acid.
 Even he would cop to that.